 Mentoring is generally more relaxed and looks at developing things like soft skills and confidence.

 Meanwhile, coaching is a bit more targeted around performance.

-Skills required for mentoring and coaching
+What skills are required for mentoring and coaching?

 If you’re considering setting up your own mentoring or coaching programme, you might be wondering what type of people you’re looking for to get involved.

 Whether you’re looking internally or externally, there are some key skills you want to be on the lookout for.

 Skills required for mentoring

 To be a mentor, you don’t need any specific training or qualifications.